Charlene Biggs, Artistic Director

 Her recent season highlights include performances with the Deep River Symphony, the Timmins Symphony, the Sudbury Symphony, and the North Bay Symphony, as well as a recording of a new music work, “The Seasons” by Justin Saulnier, to be premiered in Fall 2024.

-Anne Zenker, Director & Social media
+Anne Zenker, Social Media and Director

 Anne has lived in Sudbury since 1958.
-She worked as a piano teacher for 28 years until 1998.
+She worked as a piano teacher for 28 years until 1998

 Anne is currently a member of the Bel Canto Chorus and plays violin in the Sudbury Youth Orchestra.
 In her spare time, she is also the organist at New Apostolic Church, Sudbury and has been a regular volunteer at Health Sciences North since 1985.